Stealing Harvard: Production

 In March 1997, it was reported that Martin Hynes had optioned his spec script Stealing Stanford, about a couple who turn to criminal activities as a last resort of getting their daughter's college tuition, to Imagine Entertainment for $150,000 against $400,000 for Universal Pictures.
 In June 1999, it was reported that John Pasquin was attached as director.
 In June 2000, Universal had reportedly entered into negotiations with Owen Wilson to star in the film.
-The following month, it was reported Revolution Studios had acquired Hynes' script in Turnaround from Universal, which had since been rewritten by Peter Tolan, for seven figures with Bruce McCulloch attached to direct and Imagine to still produce.
+The following month, it was reported Revolution Studios had acquired Hynes' script in turnaround from Universal, which had since been rewritten by Peter Tolan, for seven figures with Bruce McCulloch attached to direct and Imagine to still produce.
 By October of that year, it was reported that Jason Lee had been cast to star opposite Tom Green with producer Brian Grazer describing the casting as being in service of the "irreverent and cool" tone for which they were aiming.
 Distribution was set to be handled by Sony Pictures.

 Reception

 Stealing Harvard received negative reviews from critics.
 It currently holds a 9% rating on Rotten Tomatoes based on 105 reviews with the consensus: "There are laughs Stealing Harvard, but they are few and far between.
 Tom Green's antics grow old fast."
+Metacritic, which uses a weighted average, assigned the a score of 25 out of 100, based on 25 critics, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.